 Telemetry

-Indicated airspeed, elevator deflection
+Indicated airspeed, elevator deflection, pitch trim

 Output